Tsudhonihm/Copper-creations/README.md

-# Copper Creations - Penny Sculptures Website
+# Copper Creations - Penny Sculpture Website

 Welcome to **Copper Creations**, a website showcasing and selling unique handmade penny sculptures.
 This project is built with HTML and CSS, featuring a modern, responsive design.